-The ReWater MENA project launched its first national learning alliance (NLA) in Egypt on May 20, 2019.
-CEDARE organized the NLA – in cooperation with the project as well as the International Center for Agricultural Research (ICARDA).
+CEDARE launched the ReWater MENA project first National Learning Alliance (NLA) Workshop in Egypt on May 20, 2019.
+The project is funded by the Swedish SIDA and lead by the International Water Management Institute (IWMI).
 CEDARE and ICARDA are leading the implementation of project activities in Egypt.
-Lisode, the project partner responsible for stakeholder engagement, facilitated brainstorming and discussions during the launch event.
+Lisode, the project partner responsible for stakeholder engagement, facilitated brainstorming and discussions during the NLA workshop.

 The NLA launch offered an opportunity to bring together diverse stakeholders.
 These included the Government of Egypt (Ministries of Housing, Agriculture, Defense and Environment); project partners – the Food and Agriculture Organization of the United Nations (FAO), Arab Water Council (AWC), ICARDA, and Holding Company for Potable Water and Wastewater (HCWW); and representatives from academia, non-governmental organizations, water users and farmers’ associations, and the private sector and media.